migalmoreno/tubo/README.md

 # Tubo

 Tubo is a streaming front-end focused on bringing the [NewPipe](https://github.com/TeamNewPipe/NewPipe) experience to the web.
-It currently supports the same platforms as NewPipe, including YouTube, SoundCloud, and more.
+It aims at providing a clean and simple user interface to consume media from your favorite streaming platforms.
+It currently supports the same services as NewPipe, including YouTube, SoundCloud, Bandcamp, and more.

-To retrieve the data, it wraps the excellent [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor) library and exposes the extracted data over a REST API that is consumed by a local re-frame SPA.
+To retrieve the data, it wraps the excellent [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor) library and it exposes the extracted data over a REST API that is consumed by a local re-frame SPA.

+## Features

+-   [X] No ads
+-   [X] Audio player
+-   [X] Media queue
+-   [ ] Playlists
+-   [X] Local settings
+-   [ ] Local subscriptions
+-   [ ] User management

 ## Instances